Coronavirus = Market Correction

-The past couple of weeks have been mind-boggling—our markets went way up, hit all-time highs, and now have gone way down.
-Every day we're hearing more and more about this daunting coronavirus, and until there is a resolution, we will unfortunately continue to experience market volatility.
+The past couple of weeks in the markets have been mind-boggling.
+Our markets went way up, hit all-time highs, and now have gone way down.
+Every day we are hearing more and more about the coronavirus, and until there is a resolution, we will unfortunately continue to experience market volatility.

-We are technically in a correction mode.
+Technically speaking, the market is currently in a correction mode.
 What does this mean?
-A "correction" is defined when market indexes are down anywhere between 10% and 20%.
-Ironically, this big drop occurred only one or two weeks after all the major market indexes hit all-time highs.
+A “correction” is defined when market indexes are down anywhere between 10% and 20%.
+Somewhat ironically, this big drop occurred only one or two weeks after all the major market indexes hit all-time highs.

 - The Dow Jones Industrial Average hit an all-time high of 29,568 on February 12th; it is now down 14% from that high point.